Get Answers to Your San Antonio Truck Accident Questions Here

 Act Quickly After A Truck Accident

-So there is debris on the road, there are skid marks, there are burn marks, there are shards of glass and a lot of that stuff goes away if you wait too long.
-And some of it goes away very quickly.
-In addition you have witnesses, you have the tow truck driver, the police officer, bystanders, people in other vehicles.
+Immediately after the accident there will be debris on the road, skid marks, burn marks, and there will be shards of glass.
+A lot of that stuff will go away and some of it will go away very quickly.
+Make sure to take pictures of the accident scene.
+In addition you have witnesses, the tow truck driver, the police officer, bystanders, people in other vehicles.
 Those people need to be contacted and their testimony needs to be preserved.
-I have seen cases where the witnesses just got lost and you couldn't find them any more.
+I have seen cases where the witnesses just got lost and were never found.
 Or they forget what happened.
-Or even worse the insurance company for the other side gets to them and gets them somehow to sign a statement that doesn't reflect what happened.
+Or even worse: the insurance company for the other side gets to them and gets them to sign a statement that doesn't reflect what happened.
 And so it is important to have someone on that very early.

 Truck Collision Inspections Are Time Consuming

 In addition you have to evaluate the rig itself.
 There are things you have to check on, to make sure the brakes were properly set, the tires weren't overly worn, to make sure the vehicle should have been in service in the first place.
 And you want to get that vehicle as close to the accident as possible so that they can't argue that something else has created the defect that you are relying on.